Where did you grow up?

-During sixth form and the process of applying to university’s I spoke with a few teachers about my idea of being a teacher and they all encouraged it so I went for it.
+During sixth form and the process of applying to universities I spoke with a few teachers about my idea of being a teacher and they all encouraged me, so I went for it.

 Who influenced you?

-Mainly the amazing teachers I have had during my time in school and education. along with the few bad ones how drove me to know where I wanted to be the change in the education system.
+Mainly the amazing teachers I have had during my time in school, along with the few bad ones who showed me where I wanted to change the education system.

 What support did you get?

-During sixth form we had careers events.
-But also going to university open days allowed me to speak to staff at the university on the course I wanted to do to make sure it was the right one for me.
+During sixth form we had careers events, but also going to university open days allowed me to speak to staff from the course I wanted to join to make sure it was the right one for me.

 What’s the best thing about studying with your university?